safaa-alnabulsi/docker-tutorial/05-multi-container-fib-calculator-app/README.md

 - essential: true
 it means if this container crushes/goes down all other containers will crush too and nobody will be able to access to this container

+Finally, CLEAN UP! delete all resources manaually from AWS
 ## References

 - https://hub.docker.com/_/postgres